 "Do it, Anne, do it."

 She leapt back away from the railing.
 "Who's there?"
 She shouted and looked all around but she was alone.
 "Great, now I'm bloody going off my head."
 She began to wander about the bridge, staggering and swaying from the effect of alcohol. and found herself back at the railing again.
 A whining buzzing sound filled her head as she looked down to the water below.

 "Just climb over, Anne, jump over, it will all be better for you.
 Do it and ease your wretched existence here."

 Even in the drunken state that she was in, her fear was too great as she looked down.
 She put her hands across her ears.
-"Stop it, stop it," She screamed and ran back away from the railing.
+"Stop it, stop it," she yelled and ran back away from the railing.
 She stood looking at the edge for what seemed like ages but was possibly only seconds.
 Tears began running down her cheeks and her trembling reached an almost exaggerated level.
 The whining began again.